Internal Analysis: Every strategy should start with one

-As mentioned above, an internal analysis will highlight an organization’s strengths and weaknesses in the areas of their competencies, resources, and competitive advantage.
-Once complete, the organization should have a clear idea of where they’re excelling, where they’re doing ok and where current deficits and gaps lie.
+As mentioned earlier, an internal analysis will highlight an organization's strengths and weaknesses in the areas of their competencies, resources, and competitive advantage.
+Once complete, the organization should have a clear idea of where they're excelling, where they're doing OK and where current deficits and gaps lie.
 The analysis will arm management with the knowledge to exploit their strengths and opportunities.
 It also allows management to develop strategies to mitigate any threats and compensate for identified weaknesses.

 Beginning strategy formulation after this analysis will ensure the strategic plan has been formulated to take advantage of strengths and opportunities, and offset or improve weaknesses & threats.
 Your organization can then be confident that you're funneling your resources, time, and focus effectively and efficiently.

 Before undertaking an internal analysis, you'll need to decide which tool(s) you'd like to use to conduct the analysis.
 Many tools and frameworks exist and each is valuable for a certain purpose.
 To help you choose the right tool, we've compiled a list of some popular and effective internal analysis tools with a description of each below.

 The Gap Analysis is an internal evaluation tool which allows organizations to identify performance deficiencies.
 A Gap Analysisis the process of comparing your current state to your desired future state, then creating a series of actions that will bridge the identified gap.
 This is important because it helps management identify if they're organization is performing to its potential and if not, why it is not performing to its potential.
 This helps to identify flaws in resource allocation, planning, production etc.

 While other internal analysis tools, such as SWOT analysis are a more comprehensive study of the internal environment, GAP analysis can be very simple and targeted towards fine-tuning one process.